IN AN ANCIENT LAND FAR, FAR, AWAY…

 Every now and again we are confronted by various jumpy end of level bosses who are begging for an impaling, and whom award you a key on defeat with the cryptic message: ‘Take a key for coming in’ What does that really mean?
 Am I getting a key as a reward for coming in?
 How did I get in without the key?
 Its a metaphysical mindfunk.
 (Should have said Knightmare really)

-Gameplay wise, its a relatively slick affair with all the mechanics seeming very consistent with the arcade release.
+Gameplay wise, Ghosts ‘n Goblins is a relatively slick affair with all the mechanics seeming very consistent with the arcade release.
 The first couple of levels have the same enemy spawn points, and the overall routine is very familiar.
 Pretty soon however, things begin to go a little sideways, and you start to notice stuff is missing; where are the flying sleeping bag thingy’s from the forest level?
 Where did all the backgrounds go?
 Why is the game seven minutes long?
 Why is the only sound effect a weird farty plop?
 Well, its easy to judge nowadays with our fancy nuclear powered iPlods and weird esoteric digital currencies, but I wager it was no tea party shoe-horning the average arcade adventure into the tiny 48k mind of the ZX Spectrum.
 It’s no wonder the HUD is as fancy as an ASDA till receipt, and it takes longer to rewind the tape than complete the game.
 At least there are little splashes of colour here and there, and the ogres are satisfactorily ogre-y in a Mr Potato head way.